ALangerbeck/EDAP10_FlertradadProgramering/Notes/lab_5_wash.md

 Main, Wasser ,Spin, Temperaturen, programmen (0-3).

 # R2.
 How do the threads communicate?
 Is there any shared data?
-Messages, IO, refrences to other threads
+Messages, IO, references to other threads

 # R3.
 For TemperatureController, we selected a period of 10 seconds.
 What could the downside of a too long or too short period be?
 The longer we sleep the bigger the temperature change, if we sleep to much we cant stay in the temp gap.